Ligand field theory: π-bonding (pi bonding)

+Another important concept associated with crystal field splitting is the distinction between high-spin and low-spin configurations.
+When the splitting energy (Δ) is small (weak-field ligands), electrons occupy higher-energy orbitals before pairing, resulting in a high-spin configuration with more unpaired electrons.
+Conversely, when (Δ) is large (strong-field ligands), electrons occupy the lower-energy orbitals first, leading to a low-spin configuration with fewer unpaired electrons.

+Crystal field splitting is an important phenomenon identifying the physical properties of coordination compounds.
+It explains their color, as electronic transitions between split d orbitals absorb visible light, and their magnetic properties, which depend on the number of unpaired electrons.
+Thus, crystal field theory provides a useful framework for understanding and predicting the behavior of transition metal complexes in chemistry.

 High and low spin and the spectrochemical series

 The six bonding molecular orbitals that are formed are "filled" with the electrons from the ligands, and electrons from the d-orbitals of the metal ion occupy the non-bonding and, in some cases, anti-bonding MOs.
 The energy difference between the latter two types of MOs is called Δ_{O} (O stands for octahedral) and is determined by the nature of the π-interaction between the ligand orbitals with the d-orbitals on the central atom.
 As described above, π-donor ligands lead to a small Δ_{O} and are called weak- or low-field ligands, whereas π-acceptor ligands lead to a large value of Δ_{O} and are called strong- or high-field ligands.
 Ligands that are neither π-donor nor π-acceptor give a value of Δ_{O} somewhere in-between.

 The size of Δ_{O} determines the electronic structure of the d^{4} - d^{7} ions.
 In complexes of metals with these d-electron configurations, the non-bonding and anti-bonding molecular orbitals can be filled in two ways: one in which as many electrons as possible are put in the non-bonding orbitals before filling the anti-bonding orbitals, and one in which as many unpaired electrons as possible are put in.
 The former case is called low-spin, while the latter is called high-spin.
 A small Δ_{O} can be overcome by the energetic gain from not pairing the electrons, leading to high-spin.
 When Δ_{O} is large, however, the spin-pairing energy becomes negligible by comparison and a low-spin state arises.

-The spectrochemical series is an empirically-derived list of ligands ordered by the size of the splitting Δ that they produce.
+The spectrochemical series is an empirically derived list of ligands ordered by the size of the splitting Δ that they produce.
 It can be seen that the low-field ligands are all π-donors (such as I^{−}), the high field ligands are π-acceptors (such as CN^{−} and CO), and ligands such as H_{2}O and NH_{3}, which are neither, are in the middle.